 One more real–life advancement is the speed at which the backup is produced.
 With SSDs, a server back–up today will take no more than 6 hours using Advanced Tech Online’s server–enhanced software solutions.

 We employed HDDs exclusively for a couple of years and we have now excellent understanding of precisely how an HDD functions.
 Creating a backup for a web server designed with HDD drives will take around 20 to 24 hours.

-Our Linux hosting accounts include SSD drives by default.
+Our Linux VPS and additionally the regular Linux hosting accounts include SSD drives by default.
 Be part of our family here, at Advanced Tech Online, to check out how we can assist you enhance your website.